surge-synthesizer/shortcircuit-xt/src-next/Sprints.md

 ----------
 Sprint Log I posted on Discord

+## Day 11 (2023-02-09)

+Not a big dev day.
+Finished the rack refactoring to basic blocks and made sc depend on it.
+Also added a new airwindows rack feature while back in rack land (distractions distractions).
+Moved a bunch of vembertech stuff into basic-blocks and reworked some of it.

 ## Day 10 (2023-02-08)

 A design day.
 2 Hours on the phone with evil and we hashed out a lot